Women Coaches Symposium, Friday April 19, 2019

 Breakout D: (social, emotional well being)

-Equilibria in Sports
+Equilibria in Sports in the DQ room

 with Lynn Kachmarik, Founder and CEO of True Brand Sports LLC